jinwoongokRe/AI_basic_study/README.md

 basic
 image >> week3

-# This repository's objcet is to practice my artificail intelligence tech bases.
+# This repository's objcet is to practice my artificial intelligence tech bases.
 thank you for read mine,,